zebralineTechnology/webdoc/guide/backend.md

 ### ozRoute
 ::: tip
-route info, one user can have multiple route
+route information, which input by user one user can have multiple route
 :::

 * ID=Auto incremental